Taiwan Cheerleaders Lin Xiang and Xiao Ying Draw Attention at WBC with Eye Catching Performances | FRIDAY DIGITAL

 • Share on LINE

-A flood of fans waiting for him to come out.
+A flood of fans waiting for them to come out

-The Taiwanese team created a whirlwind in the WBC Tokyo Round.
-Although the team narrowly failed to advance past the first round, they greatly captivated the Tokyo Dome crowd.
+The Taiwanese team made a big splash at the WBC Tokyo Round.
+Although they unfortunately failed to advance past the first round, they greatly captivated the crowd at the Tokyo Dome.

-At the same time, the Taiwanese cheerleaders were the ones who whipped the crowd into a frenzy.
-A total of 12 cheerleaders, two from each of the six teams in the CPBL, came to Japan for this year’s tournament, and when the Taiwanese team played against the Czech Republic on March 7, more than 40,000 spectators filled the stadium, including many of their fans who had come to see the Taiwanese cheerleaders in person.
-Before the game, they performed a dance to the song “Double Double Fight!” by the popular Japanese idol group “CANDY TUNE.
-The girls were especially noteworthy among them.
+At the same time, the ones who stirred up a frenzy were the Taiwanese cheerleaders.
+For this tournament, a total of 12 cheerleaders—two from each of the six teams in Taiwan’s professional baseball league, the CPBL—came to Japan.
+At the Taiwan vs. Czech Republic game on March 7, more than 40,000 spectators filled the stadium, and among them were many fans who had come specifically to catch a glimpse of the cheerleaders.
+Before the game, they performed a dance to the popular Japanese idol group “CANDY TUNE” song “Bai Bai FIGHT!”, energizing the entire venue.

-During the game, she performed a cat dance with Xiao Ying (28), also very popular in Japan, in her customary tight uniform and cat ears.
-The sexy and cute performance kept the crowd entertained until the end of the match.
-In the match, Taiwan defeated the Czech Republic 14-0.
-Taiwan defeated the Czech Republic 14-0 in the match, giving them a chance to advance to the final round.
+During the game, she appeared in her signature tight uniform and cat ears, performing a cat dance alongside Xiao Ying (28), who is also very popular in Japan.
+Their sexy yet cute performance kept the excitement going until the end of the game.
+Taiwan defeated the Czech Republic 14–0, keeping their hopes of advancing to the final round alive.

-We are grateful for the passion and excitement that the Taiwanese team brought to us.
-The feeling of shouting together, being nervous, and believing in each other will surely remain in our hearts for a long time.
+“Thank you for the passion and emotion the Taiwanese team brought us.
+The feelings of shouting together, feeling nervous, and believing will surely remain in our hearts forever.”

 Information form: https://friday.kodansha.co.jp/tips